 FOP Friends continues to assist the IFOPA with this effort, by raising awareness of the registry with the UK FOP community.

 IFOPA Drug Development Forum

-FOP Friends provided \$15,000 towards the running of the IFOPA Drug Development Forum an annual meeting critical in bringing research, pharmaceutical and patients together to accelerate the search for a treatment and cure for FOP.
-The \$15,000 was fund-matched ultimately helping provide \$30,000 of funding towards the event.
+FOP Friends again attended the IFOPA Drug Development Forum an annual meeting critical in bringing research, pharmaceutical and patients together to accelerate the search for a treatment and cure for FOP.